Neighbor GRPO: Contrastive ODE Policy Optimization Aligns Flow Models: Methodology

 where $\{s_t\} = \{s_t^{(1)}, s_t^{(2)}, \dots, s_t^{(G)}\}$ is the group state.
 The anchor $x_t^{(\theta)}$ is randomly drawn from the candidates $\{x_t\}$, and it contributes gradients to the parameters $\theta$.
 This distribution typically assigns the highest probability to the nearest candidate, which is often the anchor itself.

 \paragraph{Virtual Leaping in the ODE Neighborhood.} We interpret $\pi_\theta$ as a virtual stochastic process over the ODE neighborhood (Figure~\ref{fig:leap}): at each $t$, the trajectory may ``leap'' to a neighbor with probability $\pi_\theta$, most often staying on the anchor.
-The surrogate policy approximately preserves the ODE marginal (see Appendix for derivation).
+The surrogate policy approximately preserves the ODE marginal (see supplementary material for derivation).

 This surrogate is an \textit{implicit training tool}, not an inference mechanism.
 During training it provides policy ratios and gradients that bias the anchor toward high-reward regions; at inference we run standard deterministic ODE sampling without leaping or softmax computation.